cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript_react.md

 summary: "In this article, I give examples on how to use TypeScript with React (create-react-app/ CRA) and Redux."
 ---

 This is no article for the faint hearted!
 If you don't know React basics, I suggest you to go through them first.
 If you don't know how TypeScript works, munch on [this article](https://yagmurcetintas.com/journal/introduction-to-typescript).
-If you have no idea what Redux is, go on and check [this one](https://yagmurcetintas.com/journal/react-redux) out.
 After that make sure you have Node.js and a code editor installed on your computer and you're good to go!

 **Creating a React starter project with TypeScript support:**